orcutt989/gnoland-stack/README.md

   * `cd gnoland-stack`
   * `pulumi up`
   * `k9s` (maybe in another terminal to watch)
+  * kubectl if not using k9s

 ![terminal](image.gif)

 ## Access the dashboard

-Forward the port for the gnoland-metrics service
+Forward the port for the gnoland-metrics service with kubectl

 ```bash
 kubectl port-forward service/gnoland-metrics-service 8080:808